davidmenlove/insurance-loss-simulation/README.md

 - loops and conditional logic

 ## Key Result
-Estimated probability that total losses exceed $125,000 is approximately X% (based on simulation).
+Estimated probability that total losses exceed $125,000 is approximately X% (based on simulation), which is close to 50% since the threshold is near the expected loss, though variability in claims causes deviations.

 ## How to Run
 python simulation.py